-There won’t be single woman who hadn’t heard of the statement that triggers nearly the title of my writing.
-For sure who had a really bad day at office, and it’s clearly visible that she was trying to hide it from her boyfriend.
-She seemed like expecting attention that ‘her boyfriend’ will ask dramatically, “Baby!
+There won’t be a single woman who hadn’t heard of the statement that triggers nearly the title of my writing.
+Sometimes, who had a really bad day at office, and it’s clearly visible that she was trying to hide it from her boyfriend and she seemed like expecting attention that ‘her boyfriend’ will ask dramatically, “Baby!
 How Was Your Office Today”/Is Everything Alright With You, My Love?”
-And He ended up asking a very silly question just because she couldn’t choose the menu of the dine/exchanged her cold eyes several times, that is, the universal question- “It must be your that time of the month, isn’t it?”
-I’m sure.”
+And he ended up asking a very silly question just because she couldn’t choose the menu of the dine/exchanged her cold eyes several times, which is, the universal question on womanhood- “OhW you look pale!
+It must be your that time of the month, isn’t it?”
+I’m sure it is.”
 Okay!

 PMS (Premenstrual Syndrome), isn’t it another issue to demean womanhood?
 Did we ever ask them back that, ‘Why can’t I be just annoyed/irritated/upset/depressed on my own?’
 ‘Can’t it be only my emotions rather than my biology?’
 One can pass the question just by saying, ‘It is scientifically proved.’
 Okay!
 So, who proved this?
 A castrated woman or ‘un-reproductive man’?
-Is that proved scientifically or enforced socially and then imposed psychologically to believe/trust that ‘THAT TIME OF THE MONTH’ is the mother of all women ‘mood swings’!
+Is that proved scientifically or enforced socially and then imposed psychologically to believe that ‘THAT TIME OF THE MONTH’ is the mother of all women’s ‘mood swings’!
 Did we?
 I wonder.